mozilla/standards-positions/CONTRIBUTING.md

 advocate for a specification is using the appropriate standards body's discussion mechanisms, not here.

+In particular, use-cases should be documented elsewhere (e.g. blog posts), and cited in the respective Explainers (if any) of applicable proposals, rather than this repo.

 Please focus your comments on bringing new information about a specification; if you want to express support for adopting a specification, the best way to do that is using [Github reactions](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments) on the